Interest-bearing accounts

 If you maintain accounts in the Pismo platform as part of its core banking solution, you have seamless access to the products and solutions offered by Pismo and are uniquely set up to take advantage of their flexible configurations and high-capacity processing.

-4. Attach the product to specific accounts or all accounts in a program.
+4. Attach the product you created to specific accounts or all accounts in a program.

 Diagram for core banking by Pismo